How WFM Works

 Define expected shrinkage for each queue.

-Based on history data for each queue (date, IVO and AHT), WFM performs a forecast of what will happen in the contact center in the future, calculating IVO and AHT for a time period using multilinear regression and Box Cox.
+Based on historical data for each queue (date, Contact Volume Offered - CVO, and Average Handle Time - AHT), WFM performs a forecast of what will happen in the contact center in the future, calculating CVO and AHT for a time period using multilinear regression and Box Cox.

 Once the forecast is edited for a particular date, it will be locked, i.e., it can be further edited by Resource Planners, but will not be modified by WFM.